LTUC/amman-irbid-201d24/class-15/project-guidelines.md

 When the pull request is merged to development, every team member should check out their own local development branch and pull the changes.
 Then, test the code in the browser to ensure that the desired features have been implemented correctly.

-Periodically, as determined by your team, make a pull request from the development branch to the master branch and follow the same process to test the changes to the master branch on everyone's local computers.
-Merging pull requests to the master branch should also update the deployed site, so confirm functionality there as well.
+Periodically, as determined by your team, make a pull request from the development branch to the main branch and follow the same process to test the changes to the main branch on everyone's local computers.
+Merging pull requests to the main branch should also update the deployed site, so confirm functionality there as well.

 After a pull request is merged, leave the branch on GitHub even though GitHub says you can delete it.
 This helps with your overall record-keeping on the project.